verifikasjon/doccident/README.md

 ---

 **Note**: This project was originally forked from [markdown-doctest](https://github.com/nick-johnstone/markdown-doctest) by Nick Johnstone.
-While the original inspiration and some core concepts remain, the **entire codebase has been replaced** and significantly expanded by Billaud Cipher to support a wide range of compiled and interpreted languages, shared state mechanisms, and output verification.
+While the original inspiration and some core concepts remain, the **entire codebase has been replaced** and significantly expanded by Tim O'Brien to support a wide range of compiled and interpreted languages, shared state mechanisms, and output verification.
 All subsequent additions and modifications are covered by the Apache 2.0 Software License.

 ## Agentic AI Guide